If you work

 If you’re an employee

-You will not need to send supporting information about your earnings.
-Social Security Scotland will get this information from HMRC.
+You will not need to send supporting information about your main earnings.
+Social Security Scotland get this information from HM Revenue & Customs.

-If you have expenses that Social Security Scotland could take off your earnings to work out your take home pay, they’ll ask you for information about those expenses.
+If you pay expenses that Social Security Scotland could take off your earnings when they work out your take home pay, they’ll ask you for supporting information about those expenses.

 If you’re self-employed

-If you’ve been trading for more than 12 months, Social Security Scotland will ask for your most recent self-assessment tax return or finalised accounts.
+If you’ve been trading for more than 12 months and your recent earnings have not significantly changed, Social Security Scotland will ask you to send them your most recent Self Assessment tax return or accounts.

-If you’ve been trading for less than 12 months, Social Security Scotland will ask for your monthly income and expenses.
+If you’ve been trading for less than 12 months, or your earnings have changed significantly within the last 12 months, Social Security Scotland will ask you to send them your monthly income and expenses.

-You’ll need to send this information again when Social Security Scotland review your earnings and expenses at agreed intervals when you’re getting Carer Support Payment.
+You’ll need to send this information again when Social Security Scotland reviews your earnings and expenses at agreed intervals when you’re getting Carer Support Payment.
+Social Security Scotland needs to review your earnings because they cannot get this information from HM Revenue & Customs.

 If your employment or earnings change